fabiospampinato/cash/README.md

 #### $.hasData ()

-Determine whether an element has any cash data associated with it.
+Determine whether an element has any Cash data associated with it.

 ```js
 $.hasData ( document.body ) // => boolean